 Top 5 Hindi Web Shows of 2020: 2020 has been a terrible year for the cinema industry.
 This was the year of the unfortunate losses of some of our beloved stars.
-This will also be remembered as the year we didn’t go to the movie theaters.
+This will also be remembered as the year we didn’t go to the movie theatres.
 The cinematic ecstasy, instead, came to our homes, thanks to the various OTT platforms.
 In these times, the cinematic spirit was arguably upheld the most by the filmmakers who decided to explore the relatively new form of serialized storytelling.
 Perhaps the greatest achievement of the web show platform was that the consistency of a linear/non-linear narrative of the films was upheld by these web shows with the same sense of invention and interpretation.

 In the following list, I re-trace the year to pick the 5 Hindi web shows of 2020, all across various streaming (OTT) platforms, that appealed the most to me.
 While I might have avoided a lot of them, the mentioned shows appealed the most to me with the magnificence of their execution and their well-structured narratives.
-The top 3 of them, I proudly declare, are going to be my all-time favorites as well.
+The top 3 of them, I proudly declare, are going to be my all-time favourites as well.

 SIMILAR TO TOP 5 HINDI WEB SHOWS OF 2020: THE 20 BEST HOTSTAR TV SHOWS THAT ARE WORTH YOUR TIME